 To find your way from Theth to the closes beach, it would be in Montenegro.
 This journey starts by taking a 4×4 taxi back to Shkodër.
 Let them drop you in front of the Rozafa Hotel in Shkodër city centre.
 All international busses depart from here.
 Take care that in the summer you might have to sit on the floor of a full bus, even if you bought a ticket beforehand.
 A ticket directly between Shkodër and Budva is 13 euro and could also be purchased on the bus.
 You can even pay with LEK and the ride takes a few hours.
 My bus departed at 13:20 and arrived in Budva around 17:00.

 Budva is a lovely place.
-The only downside is that it is extremely busy with holiday makers from Russia or neighbouring countries in the summer.
+The only downside is that it is extremely busy in the summer, with holiday makers from Russia or neighbouring countries.
 Hence the preferred language used by locals is not English.
 This is okay, just take note that some detailed questions might be more of a mission to get an answer for.

 The Budva tunnel, that runs under the well-known Dukley Gardens Hotel, came in handy to connect areas, but also lovely cool and shady in the heat.
-My personal mission was to find small tiny beaches with not loads of people and with cleaner water.
+My personal mission was to find small tiny beaches with less people and cleaner water.
 This was very possible.
-It does not mean when it is harder to get to that the loungers and umbrella will not cost 10 euro.
+Even if it is harder to get to those beaches the loungers and umbrella are still 10 euro a day.
 The one nice small and cute beach was on the Island Hawaii.
-It was also easy enough to find boats from all over Budva.
+It was also easy enough to find boats from all over Budva to connect there.
 They all cost 3 euro return.
 I used the small boat that departed from the edge of the Moët beach lounge.
 Or right next to Panama Bar.
 Taxis are pretty pricey, everything is 5 euro and could be more at night.
 The bus service is however super-efficient and reliable.
 Between Budva Centre and Benito, where I lived, the price was 1 euro and 2 euro to get to Sveti Stefan beach.
 This takes around 20min from the Becici beach aqua park.
 Not too bad and absolutely worth it.
-The water is so clear.
+The water is so clear at Sveti Stefan.

-Some more academic related info, locals reckon that Montenegro is kind of ecological state.
-They have no high ways, allow no franchises and only have 600 000 people living in the country.
+Some more interesting info, locals reckon that Montenegro is kind of an ecological state.
+Besides growing some vegetables locally.
+They have no highways, allow no franchises and only have 600 000 people living in the country.
+Not bad for the sustainable living standards.
+Keeping things local.

 For instance, I had to connect between Budva in Montenegro and Prishtina in Kosovo.
 There are busses leaving Budva to Uncinj a few times a day for 7 euro.
 And Uncinj is little Albania.
 I could find three busses connecting directly to Prishtina daily: 15:30, 16:00 and 18:00.
 This connection cost 12 euro in summer and does take around 6-6.5h with going through two border crossings.
 Talking of which, crossing these remain a mystery to me.
 We crossed both without anyone looking at our passports.
 Maybe they only do spot checks seeing that thousands travel this route daily.
 No idea what happened there?!
-However, we had a few cows that crossed the border by foot.
+However, it seems rather relaxed, even a few cows could crossed the border by foot.
 That was so hilarious.
-The other interesting things was that there was a VIP lane.
+The other interesting thing was that there was a VIP lane.
 I saw two cars entering this, no clue how you qualify for this prestige’s ‘club’.
+In general it seems like VIP status is a thing in the Balkans.

 Kosovo, have mostly Albanians living here.
 The capitol, Preština, is a small city with nice bars and restaurants.
 You can see the influence of the USA here and mother Theresa surely am a hero still.
 I am also a big fan of her.
 I enjoyed the temperament of the Albanian people.
 They are super friendly and hospitable.
 Hope to come visit real soon again!